Sapogoha/ra-9-authentification/README.md

 You'll also need to use `npm run start` on the `backend` dirrectory to check how everything work.

+Please use `username "vasya"` and `password "password"` to check how this project works.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### In order to check the project, you can run